ibm-cloud-docs/cloud-infrastructure/faqs-for-VMWare-to-VPC-migrations.md

 {: #necessary-add-rmm-ssh-key}
 {: faq}

-Yes, RMM uses SSH for communication between source, target and the RMM server machine.
+Yes, RMM uses SSH for communication between source, target, and the RMM server machine.
 So it is necessary to add RMM server’s public key to the source and target server.

 ## Where can I find IBM cloud documentation about VMware VM(On-Prem/Classic) to IBM VPC migration?